PythonistaGuild/TwitchIO/docs/exts/sounds.rst

 **Sound with a Local File:**

 This Sound will target a local file on your machine.
 Pass the location to source.
-You may manually set the bitrate and number of channels if needed.
+You may manually set the sample rate and number of channels if needed.

 .. code-block:: python3

     sound = sounds.Sound(source='my_audio.mp3')
     sound.channels = 1 # play mono channel
-    sound.rate = 24_000 # set bitrate
+    sound.rate = 24_000 # set sample

 **Multiple Players:**